Prajwal-S-6/Spring-Certification-Path/module-02/AOP/README.md

 9. @within - matches the method execution within class/classes annotated with specified annotation type
     * @within([annotation_type])
     * annotation type added on class within which the methods are matched

+10. @target - matches the method execution inside the proxied target class annotated with specified annotation.
+    * @target([annotation_type])
+    * annotation type specified on target class which will be proxied, methods declared in superclass or interface